w3c/trace-context/spec/30-processing-model.md

 # Processing Model

 This section defines the behaviour of a tracing system when a new request is received by a component.
-As stated above tracing systems can decide for each individual request whether they want to _forward_ a trace or _participate_ in a trace.
+As stated above tracing systems can decide for each individual request whether they want to _forward_ a trace context or _participate_ in a trace context.
 The processing model for both scenarios will be described individualy and adds a seperate processing model when a tracing system is the first system to start a trace.

 ## Processing Model in Forwarding Mode